Lion HeART: See Me. Hear Me. Believe Me.

 Source

-As of November 2020, the artist reports that this has been preserved on the side of the building.
+As of July 30, 2024, this panel is still preserved on the side of the building.

 Rights